FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 \end{tabular}

 After specifies all the variables, in the command line in the directory
-$src/solver$ type \textbf{make hips} to create $hips\_FreeFem.so$.
+$src/solver$ type `:::freefem make hips` to create $hips\_FreeFem.so$.
 Like with pARMS, the calling of HIPS in FreeFem++ can be done in three different manners.
 We will present only one example where the user specifies the parameters through keywords `:::freefem lparams` and `:::freefem dparams`.

 __Laplacian 3D solve with HIPS__

 Let us consider the 3D Laplacian example inside FreeFem++ package where after discretization we want to solve the linear equation with Hips.
 Example \ref{hips:laplacian} $\codered$ is Laplacian3D using Hips as linear solver.
 We first load Hips solver at line 2.
 From line 4 to 15 we specify the parameters for the Hips solver and in line 46 of example \ref{hips:laplacian} $\codered$ we set these parameters in the linear solver.

-In Table \ref{hipslabel} $\codered$ results of running example \ref{hips:laplacian} $\codered$ on Cluster Paradent of Grid5000 are reported.
+In Table 1.10 \ref{hipslabel} $\codered$ results of running example 1.1 5\ref{hips:laplacian} $\codered$ on Cluster Paradent of Grid5000 are reported.
 We can see in this running example the efficiency of parallelism.

 __Example Laplacian3D.edp__